Peruvian cuisine: Alcoholic drinks

 Pisco, a type of brandy, is the national drink of Peru.
 It originated during the colonial period as a cheaper substitute for the Spanish liquor known as orujo.
 Nevertheless, orujo is a product made from the spoils of wine production.
 Pisco uses fresh grapes like wine-making.
 This distilled beverage made from grapes is produced in various regions of the country.
 Pisco Sour is a cocktail made from pisco combined with lime juice, egg white and simple syrup.
 Chilcano is also made with Pisco.

 Wines come from many different regions of the country, most notably from the Ica Region.

 Beer, as in many countries, is popular at all levels of society.
-Local brands include Pilsen Callao and Cristal.
-Other regional beers are Arequipeña, Cusqueña and Pilsen Trujillo from Arequipa, Cuzco and Trujillo respectively; though Cuzqueña is popular nationwide and is exported worldwide.
+The first brewery was Pilsen Callao, which was established by a German immigrant in 1865.
+Other regional beers are Cristal, Arequipeña, Cusqueña and Pilsen Trujillo from Arequipa, Cuzco and Trujillo respectively; though Cuzqueña is popular nationwide and is exported worldwide.
 A common beer-drinking ritual among many Peruvian men involves a group sharing one glass.
 The party holding the bottle waits for the prior person to drink from the glass before receiving that glass, filling it and passing the bottle on to the next in line.
 While this custom is more common among men of lower classes of society, people of higher social status, particularly youth and occasionally women, take part in this custom for fun.

-Chicha de jora is another well-known drink, based on different varieties of fermented maize and different aromatic herbs, depending on the region of the country.
-Its consumption is mostly limited to the Andes area.
+Chicha de jora is a corn-based alcoholic fermented beverage that originated in pre-Columbian coastal Peruvian indigenous cultures, and became more widespread during the height of the Incan Empire, as it was often consumed in mass during weeks of celebration.
+Different cultural regions would produce it in a mash that depended on different varieties of fermented maize and different aromatic herbs.
+While it is most popular today in the Andes region, it can still be found throughout markets across the country.